donda10/game.....development/README.md

 ## RESULT:

-Thus the motion tweening, shape tweening, guide layer and masking using Flash as been done and the output is verified.
+To create a motion tweening, shape tweening, guide layer and masking using Flash is verified.